FREQUENTLY ASKED QUESTIONS

 WHY IS THERAPY SO EXPENSIVE?

-Therapy is expensive, but I would say that it is also worth it.
-Prioritising your emotional and mental health can have a significant impact on your wellbeing, relationships, and work and it is important to see therapy as an investment - just like paying your gym membership or your rent.
+Therapy is expensive, but I would also say that it is a worthwhile investment in your personal development that can pay dividends initially as well as further down the line.
+Prioritising your emotional and mental health can have a significant positive impact on your wellbeing, relationships, and work.

 HOW DO I PAY?

-I send an invoice at the end of each month with my bank details for a BACS transfer.
+I send an invoice at the end of each month with details for a bank transfer.

 WHAT IF I CAN'T MAKE A SESSION?